16 Mar March Madness: Basketball Injuries That Will Wreck Your Game

-Basketball is a highly physical sport that involves planting and cutting in quick bursts.
-With such aggressive movements, and the harsh training schedule some basketball players face, injuries can be far too common.
+Basketball is a highly physical sport that involves planting your feet and cutting-movements with quick bursts of speed.
+With such aggressive movements, plus the harsh training schedule some basketball players face, injuries can be far too common.

 - Hip and thigh

-A sprain is the most common type of injury to players and second is general trauma and overuse.
+A sprain is the most common type of injury players experience; the second most common is general trauma and overuse.

-“Injuries happen all the time in basketball but a lot of them could be avoided,” Dr. Matt Zaudtke from the North Meridian location said.
-“It’s important to take proper precaution and allow time for your body to rest and recover when you start to notice pain or discomfort.”
+We talked to Dr. Matt Zaudtke, who practices at the Body One Physical Therapy – North Meridian location.
+“Injuries happen all the time in basketball, but a lot of them could be avoided,” Dr. Zaudtke said.
+“It’s important to take proper precautions and allow time for your body to rest and recover when you start to notice pain or discomfort.”

 The best way to treat any injury is to prevent it from developing in the first place.
 To prevent developing a serious injury it’s important to listen to your body.
-Even a small nagging pain can grow into something big if you don’t properly care for it when it initially presents itself.
+What starts as a small nagging pain can grow into something big if you don’t take care of it quickly.